frab/frab/README.md

 out, checkout the code at the revision the script was last changed at and upgrade the code and migrate the database from there.

+## Ticket Server

+This fork supports OTRS and RT ticket servers.
+Instead of sending event acceptance/rejection mails directly to submitters, frab adds a ticket to a request tracker.

+The ticket server type can be configured in

+    config/initializers/ticket_server_type.rb

 ## License